08 May Nonna’s Postpartum Minestrone – A Delicious, Sustaining Soup Recipe for a New Mama.

 PS: If you ARE a new mama please follow one of the ‘Six Secrets to a Slow Postpartum’ and pass this recipe on to one of your friends or family and ask them to cook it for you.
 Asking for help and support during these busy few weeks is so important as you do the important yet time-consuming job of caring for your new baby.
 You need and deserve others to care for you during this special (and exhausting!) time.
 Feel free to download my free e-book to find out other nurturing, nourishing ways to be supported during your Slow Postpartum here.

-Jojo Hogan is an international postpartum doula and mentor and the founder of Slow Postpartum – a movement that works to educate and empower society as to the importance of honouring the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
+Jojo Hogan is Maternal Postpartum Care Specialist and consultant and the founder of Slow Postpartum – a movement that works to educate and empower society as to the importance of honouring the postpartum ‘sacred window’ and to care for mothers and babies worldwide.
 To find out more or to work with Jojo to create your Slow Postpartum visit www.slowpostpartum.com.